Skip to content

 Choose a distribution

-Because there is no "one GNU/Linux", finding what you need can be difficult.
-Here are our choice of three beginner-friendly, widely used distributions.
+Because there is no “one GNU/Linux”, finding what you need can be difficult.
+Here are our choice of three beginner-friendly, widely used distributions.1

-If you value software freedom and want an operating system that reflects that commitment, Debian is an excellent option.
+However, if you are willing to learn, it rewards you with an incredibly secure, reliable system that is entirely under your control.
+If you value software freedom and want an operating system that truly reflects that commitment, Debian is the gold standard.

 Ubuntu is a GNU/Linux distribution based on Debian.
 The philosophy behind Ubuntu is that every computer user should be able to download and use their software free of charge, that anyone should be able to use their software in the language of their choice, and that anyone should be able to use all software regardless of disability.
 The result is an operating system that has excellent hardware support, is easy to use and pleasant on the eyes.